-iA Insurance operates in five main sectors: Individual Insurance and Individual Wealth Management that address the needs of retail customers; Group Insurance and Group Savings and Retirement, that address the needs of businesses and group clients and the fifth sector is the U.S. Business sector.
+iA Insurance operates in five main sectors: Individual Insurance and Individual Wealth Management that address the needs of retail customers; Group Insurance and Group Savings and Retirement, that address the needs of businesses and group clients.
+The fifth sector is the U.S. Business sector.

-In terms of profitability, in 2019, iA Insurance ended the year with net income attributable to holders of Common Shares of \$690.7 million.
+In terms of profitability, in 2020, iA Insurance ended the year with net income attributable to holders of Common Shares of \$638.1 million.

-In terms of business growth, 18% of the Corporation's premiums, premium equivalents and deposits in 2019 came from Canadian Individual Insurance, 32% from Individual Wealth Management, 18% from Group Insurance, 22% from Group Savings and Retirement, 4% from general insurance operations and 6% from U.S. Business.
+In terms of business growth, 12% of the Corporation's premiums, premium equivalents and deposits in 2020 came from Canadian Individual Insurance, 46% from Individual Wealth Management, 12% from Group Insurance, 22% from Group Savings and Retirement, 2% from general insurance operations and 5% from U.S. Business.

-By region, 4% of premiums, premium equivalents and deposits in 2019 came from the Atlantic Provinces, 38% from Quebec, 30% from Ontario, 22% from the Western provinces and 6% from the United States.
+By region, 3% of premiums, premium equivalents and deposits in 2020 came from the Atlantic Provinces, 40% from Quebec, 30% from Ontario, 22% from the Western provinces and 5% from the United States.

-For a more detailed description of iA Insurance and its business lines, refer to Management's Discussion and Analysis for the year 2019, including the description of the Corporation beginning on page 1 and the various relevant sections on pages 5 to 6, which present each of the business lines.
+For a more detailed description of iA Insurance and its business lines, refer to the Management's Discussion and Analysis for the year 2020, including the description of the Corporation beginning on page 1 and the various relevant sections on pages 5 and 6, which present each of the business lines.